tientea/datascience/README.md

 # datascience

-This folder contains the Stock market project as well as the CLassification Algorithms project
+This folder contains the Stock market project as well as the best classifier project